Prices, Profits, Proxies, and Production: Recoverability of Restricted Profit Function

-\end{enumerate} \end{assumption} We note that multiplicative measurement error can be handled by similar independence and separatedness assumptions.\footnote{The bounded support and separatedness conditions in Assumption~\ref{assm: measurement error} can be relaxed using results in \citet{schennach2016recent} if one has access to repeated cross sections.}
+\end{enumerate} \end{assumption} We note that multiplicative measurement error can be handled by similar independence and separatedness assumptions.\footnote{The bounded support and separatedness conditions in Assumption~\ref{assm: measurement error} can be relaxed using results in \citet{schennach2016recent} if one has access to repeated cross-sections.}

 Assumption~\ref{assm: measurement error}(i) means that the measurement error is classical.
-It also imposes a location normalization on the boundedly-supported measurement error.
+It also imposes a location normalization on the boundedly-supported measurement error.\footnote{For examples of papers studying boundedly-supported measurement errors see \citet{hu2010deconvolution,d2010identification}, and \citet{hu2017injectivity}.} The bounded support assumption is empirically relevant in many settings.
+For instance, revenues and costs cannot be negative, which provides a one-sided bound.
 Assumption~\ref{assm: measurement error}(ii) is more substantial.
-It assumes that we can find a firm with a particular productivity such that after conditioning on observables the measurement error does not break the ranking imposed by Assumption~\ref{assm:strict monot}.
+This assumption imposes that the gap between the structural profits of the types adjacent to $e^*$ must be sufficiently small compared with the support of measurement error.
+This can be restrictive in certain empirical settings but is essential for this method.
+We argue that boundedness and separatedness are appropriate in our empirical illustration in Appendix~\ref{app: application}.

 Note that Assumption~\ref{assm: measurement error}(ii) has to be imposed on one triplet $(\yr^*,\pu^*,\e^*)$ only.
-Thus, in general the measurement error may completely change the ranking of restricted profits.
-A simple sufficient condition for Assumption~\ref{assm: measurement error}(ii) that uses shape restrictions of the restricted profit function is stated in the following result. \begin{lem}[Rich Support] If Assumption~\ref{assm:strict monot} holds and there exist $\yr^*$ and $\pu^*$ such that $\cup_{\lambda>0}\{\lambda\pu^*\}$ is in the support of $\rand{\p}_{z}$ conditional on $\rand{\y}_{-z}=\yr^*$, then Assumption~\ref{assm: measurement error}(ii) is satisfied. \end{lem} This exploits homogeneity in prices, i.e. $\pi_r(\yr^*,\lambda\pu^*,\e)=\lambda\pi_r(\yr^*,\pu^*,\e)$ for all $\e$ and $\lambda>0$.
-The idea behind Lemma~\ref{lemma: rich support} is that although the difference between profits evaluated at a particular price may not be big enough to offset the effect of the measurement error (e.g. $\Delta\pi_r(\yr^*,\pu^*,\e^*+1)\leq K$) by exploiting homogeneity we always can find $\lambda^*$ big enough such that
+Thus, in general, the measurement error may completely change the ranking of restricted profits.
+Moreover, this triplet does not need to be known.
+A simple sufficient condition for Assumption~\ref{assm: measurement error}(ii) that uses shape restrictions of the restricted profit function is stated in the following result. \begin{lem}[Rich Support] If Assumption~\ref{assm:strict monot} holds and there exist $\yr^*$ and $\pu^*$ such that $\cup_{\lambda\geq 1}\{\lambda\pu^*\}$ is in the support of $\rand{\p}_{z}$ conditional on $\rand{\y}_{-z}=\yr^*$, then Assumption~\ref{assm: measurement error}(ii) is satisfied. \end{lem} This exploits homogeneity in prices, i.e. $\pi_r(\yr^*,\lambda\pu^*,\e)=\lambda\pi_r(\yr^*,\pu^*,\e)$ for all $\e$ and $\lambda>0$.
+The idea behind Lemma~\ref{lemma: rich support} is that although the difference between profits evaluated at a particular price may not be big enough to offset the effect of the measurement error (e.g. $\Delta\pi_r(\yr^*,\pu^*,\e^*+1)\leq K$), by exploiting homogeneity we always can find $\lambda^*$ big enough such that